itman83/Haggle/README.md

 # Haggle

-Buy and sell items via live auctions.
+Buy and sell items via live auction.

 This app is not fully complete yet, and there are some obvious problems associated with this codebase that I'll briefly touch on.

 For one, error emissions encapsulated by the networking layer have been commented out as I further investigate how they short curcuit subsequent observable sequences.
 One solution to gain more control over error's is to denote the Ouputs of a given view model as `Driver`s to be certain that they never error out, and that UI updates occur on the main thread.
-My current solution takes advantage of the `materialize` and `observeOn(scheduler:)` operators.
+My current solution takes advantage of the `materialize` and `observeOn(scheduler:)` rx operators.

-Secondly, its worth mentioning that there is not full conformance to the separation of concerns principle within the apps MVVM architecture.
+Secondly, its worth mentioning that some parts of the code violate separation of concerns principle.
 Some view models are passed in an `Item` model object as a dependency, which lives in the View Controller and is assigned a value upon cell tap events.
 One solution is to create a higher level coordinator object to subscribe to events to handle navigation all together.

-There are various obstacles I encountered while using the Firebase Database REST API.
-Some issues arose from its lack of support for arrays and server-side joins- leading to the implementation of a denormalized structure.
-Data is synchronized via helper methods with variadic parameters to represent all desired endpoints that a request must be executed at (more sophisticated way is transactional updates).
-The cost is larger data volume by duplicating data- which i believe is quite common in these scenarios with noSQL's.

 ![myItems](https://user-images.githubusercontent.com/19160637/29998230-ae088660-8fda-11e7-9ea2-b3e0c574279c.png)
 ![detail](https://user-images.githubusercontent.com/19160637/29998276-b3463c52-8fdb-11e7-94a5-29e62e5d5c2d.png)